Be willing to

 I know deeply why I’m here and what impact I want to make for the greater good.

 The path I’m on now is 100% my path because it's the one I forge every day.

 I spend a lot of time staring into the unknown.
 And while it’s completely unnverving, it's also completely exhilarating knowing that I'm choosing what's right for me.
 I am more confident, more empowered, and more authentic than I’ve ever been in my whole life.

-Erika spent 12 years at Google with the last 3+ years as a Global Business Leader where she led the strategic partnership with one of Google’s largest global partners.
-She left at the height of her career because, while it was secure and prestigious, she knew she could have a greater impact in the world by combining her passion and her gifts.
+Erika spent 12 years at Google with the last 3+ years as a Global Business Leader where she led the partnership with one of Google’s largest global partners.
+She left at the height of her career, as a single mom with 2 small kids, to pursue her mission for helping people be audaciously authentic and impactful.

 Erika lives in Chicago with her daughters, Evelyn (8) and Vivian (6 1/2) and their adorable dog, Basil.